Programming in Python

 except yottadb.YDBNodeEnd:

-wraps ydb_subscript_previous_s() / ydb_subscript_previous_st() to facilitate reverse traversal of the local or global variable sub-tree at the subscript level represented by the given Key
+wraps ydb_subscript_previous_s() / ydb_subscript_previous_st() to facilitate traversal of the local or global variable sub-tree at the subscript level represented by the given Node

 object.
-A node or subtree does not have to exist at the specified key.
+A node or subtree does not have to exist at the specified node.

 bytes

-object.If there is no previous node or subtree at that level of the subtree, a
+object.If there is no previous node, subtree, or variable at the given level of the subtree, a

 yottadb.YDBNodeEnd

-exception will be raised.In the event of an error in the underlying ydb_subscript_previous_s() / ydb_subscript_previous_st() call, a
+exception will be raised.In the event of any other error in the underlying ydb_subscript_previous_s() / ydb_subscript_previous_st() call, a

 YDBError